Prepared Meals Community Grant Application

 Use of Funds:

-• Should Grant Agreement with the Food Bank be terminated within the term of the grant, ACCFB retains the right to reclaim any equipment or supplies purchased.
+• Should Grant Agreement with ACCFB be terminated within the term of the grant, ACCFB retains the right to reclaim any equipment or supplies purchased.
 If the asset is not returned, the subcontractor will be responsible for reimbursing ACCFB for a portion of the funds used to make the purchase.
 The amount will be assessed on a case-by-case basis.
 Assets must be retained according to the agreement’s term limit.
 Note: the term may be adjusted with approval by the Food Bank based upon individual subcontractor circumstances.

 • ACCFB retains the right to terminate the grant agreement if subcontractor fails to comply with the terms and requirements of the grant agreement.
 Such violations include, but are not limited to, prolonged interruption of services, discontinuation or significant reduction of prepared meals distribution, use of funds for assets and/or services not permitted under terms of grant agreement, failure to present documentation verifying grant approved purchases.
 In the event of termination, subcontractor will be required to return any unspent grant funds or reimburse ACCFB for any funds spent in violation of grant agreement.